A solo road trip to Jefferson, Texas, might be what you need!

 Ghost Tours, Haunted Houses, Historical Cemetery

-The Historic Jefferson Ghost Walk Tour is a 1.5 hours historic haunted walk tour at night through dark alleyways and courtyards, all the while listening to vivid accounts of historical tragedies, murder, and ghostly encounters.
-It’s the most requested tour in town if you’re so inclined to do so.
+The Historic Jefferson Ghost Walk Tour is a 1.5 hours historic haunted walk tour at night through dark alleyways and courtyards, listening to vivid accounts of historical tragedies, murder, and ghostly encounters.
+It’s the most requested tour in town if you’re inclined to do so.
 After your walking tour, scope out one of the haunted houses in town.
 I hear there are a few!
 And, while you’re at it, visit the historic Oakwood Cemetery.

 Check out Lone Star Carriage Company for a carriage ride through town.